 Every child and family is unique which is what makes us all special.
 But sometimes it can help to meet other families and people who have been through the transition before, to give you an idea of what you can expect.
 Here are the stories of just a couple of the families we work with here at Achieve together.

 Philippa and her parents planned her transition with us, and have seen a tremendous difference in Philippa, who has gained her independence, now enjoys greater responsibility, and feels much happier than before she joined us.
 A huge well done to Philippa and her family, as well as all the team on hand to support.
 Click below to listen to Philippa’s mum and dad talking about their positive experience as a family.

 Evan has a very close relationship with his mum and she wanted Evan to live with her forever.
 However, Evan’s needs were growing and coming to a point where a move to a residential home was inevitable and imminent.
 The thought of Evan leaving the home was stressful, but it has been a wonderful experience for everyone, especially Evan who has never been happier.

 If you are interested in what Achieve together can offer, or simply want to understand more about the process, please give one of our dedicated advisors a call on 03301 755 332.
 For general updates, you can sign up to Together Now.
 This is our interactive newsletter about all the fantastic activities that take place within our homes, together with news and updates from around the organisation.
 If you want to get more of a feel of what Achieve together does, please feel free to sign-up below.

 You might also want to download our free transitions guide below.

 Contact our referrals hub for free advice about transitioning to adult services and so much more.

 Take a look at the supported living and residential accommodation options in your area.

-Sign-up for our monthly families newsletter to get a feel for what we do and how we can help you.
+Sign-up for our monthly Together Now newsletter to get a feel for what we do and how we can help you.

-Find out more about the Autism Show, what’s on and how you and your family can take part.
+Find out more about Achieve together at our events, and learn about what’s on and how you and your family can take part.